 Well, who would have thought that we humans were such a bunch of kids!
 Barely a week after it’s release, Pokemon Go continues to smash all records, everywhere.
 The maiden week’s reports are out and the app was downloaded more times in its first seven days than any other app in the history of the iTunes App Store.
 The gotta catch them all! fever appears to have set in already.

 Yup.
-Although Apple declined to give an an official tally on the exact number of downloads, it did confirm that Pokemon Go now holds the title of being downloaded the most times in its debuting week.
+Although Apple declined to give an an official tally on the exact number of downloads, it did confirm that Pokemon Go now holds the title of being downloaded, the most times in its debuting week.
+Also try Tutu Helper for these things.
 It took the game barely 4 days to receive the crown of the No. 1 free app in the US App Store, since it was released on July 6th.

 While Apple refused to share much in the way of numbers, App analytics company Sensor Tower was quite free with them.
 The company earlier this week said that the game had been downloaded over 30 million times on iOS and Android and has earned its creators over $35 million in revenue.
 What’s more, with the Pokemon fever currently at its peak, the app is used more frequently used than some of planet Earth’s most popular applications, including Facebook.

 Meanwhile, according to data from Needham, Pokemon Go could prove to be one of Apple’s most valuable virtual commodities.
 The financial firm believes that the game may fetch the company over $3 billion in revenues from sale of in-game items — two thirds of which occur on the iOS platform, which incidentally, also houses around 80 percent of its players.
 Phew, that’s just $2 billion short of what Verizon is reportedly paying for Yahoo and most of its core assets.